xtuml/bridgepoint/doc-bridgepoint/notes/10525_deployments/10525_deployments_dnt.md

 serial MASL [2.6] can be reused for this purpose.

-A difficulty facing this feature and the concept of "refreshing" existing terminators is how to gracefully updated existing elements without deleting everything and starting from scratch.
+A difficulty facing this feature and the concept of "refreshing" existing terminators is how to gracefully update existing elements without deleting everything and starting from scratch.
 In [2.5], a similar feature was added to create interface definitions from a set of domain functions.
 The logic and lessons learned there shall be reused for this issue.